 Law Society Referral Service

-The Law Society of Upper Canada(LSUC) is the professional body that governs lawyers and paralegals in Ontario.
+The Law Society of Ontario(LSO) is the professional body that governs lawyers and paralegals in Ontario.
 The Law Society Referral Service connects lawyers and paralegals with people looking for assistance with legal matters.
 This service can be accessed by telephone or by filling out an online request form.

 Legal Aid Ontario